Legislative History

 The Survival of CalCompute

-Following the veto of SB-1047, Senator Wiener returned in the 2025 legislative session with SB-53, a narrowed but still consequential AI bill.
-Where SB-1047 sought to regulate the full lifecycle of frontier AI development, SB-53 focused on transparency, whistleblower protections, and catastrophic risk reporting for frontier AI developers — and critically, preserved and formalized CalCompute as a standalone initiative.
+Following the veto of SB-1047, Sen. Wiener returned in the 2025 legislative session with SB-53, a narrowed but still consequential AI bill.
+Where SB-1047 sought to regulate the full lifecycle of frontier AI development, SB-53 focused on transparency, whistleblower protections and catastrophic risk reporting for frontier AI developers — and critically, preserved and formalized CalCompute as a standalone initiative.

-Earlier in 2025, the working group convened by Governor Newsom following his SB-1047 veto — led by Dr. Fei-Fei Li, Justice Mariano-Florentino Cuéllar, and Dean Jennifer Tour Chayes — published a landmark working report providing an empirical, science-based framework for California AI governance.
+The working group convened by Gov. Newsom following his SB-1047 veto — led by Fei-Fei Li, Justice Mariano-Florentino Cuéllar and Dean Jennifer Tour Chayes — published its final report on June 17, 2025, providing an empirical, science-based framework for California AI governance.
 SB-53 was designed to be responsive to that report's recommendations.

-SB-53 was signed by Governor Newsom on September 29, 2025 — exactly one year after he vetoed SB-1047 — and enacted as Chapter 138 of the California statutes.
-Under SB-53, CalCompute is established in California Government Code Section 11546.8 as a public cloud computing cluster to be developed by a 14-member Consortium housed within GovOps.
-The Consortium must deliver a framework report to the Legislature by January 1, 2027.
+SB-53 was signed by Gov. Newsom on September 29, 2025 and enacted as Chapter 138 of the California statutes.
+Under SB-53, California Government Code Section 11546.8 establishes a 14-member Consortium within GovOps to develop the framework for the creation of CalCompute, a public cloud computing cluster.
+The Consortium must deliver that framework report to the Legislature by January 1, 2027.

 "With a technology as transformative as AI, we have a responsibility to support that innovation while putting in place commonsense guardrails to understand and reduce risk.
 With this law, California is stepping up, once again, as a global leader on both technology innovation and safety."